Center-for-Atmospheric-Research-ATMOS/PROPHESY/packages/XPSinv/README.md

 `push!(LOAD_PATH,"/path/to/package/XPSinv/")`

-where `/path/to/package/` needs to be change to your configuration.
+where `/path/to/package/` needs to be changed to your configuration.

 On linux systems, the startup file is likely found at `~/.julia/config/startup.jl` or in the julia etc folder.